sriram123-csd/MedTrack-AWS/README.md

-# 🏥 Healthcare Management System (MedTrack using Flask)
+[MedTrack_ AWS Cloud-Enabled Healthcare Management System (1)[1].docx](https://github.com/user-attachments/files/21139744/MedTrack_.AWS.Cloud-Enabled.Healthcare.Management.System.1.1.docx)# 🏥 Healthcare Management System (MedTrack using Flask)

 A web-based healthcare management system built with **Flask** .
 This app allows patients to book appointments, doctors to manage their schedules, and admins to monitor and manage users and appointments.